How Acne Treatments Absorb Into the Skin

-Trans-appendage diffusion is a process by which substances absorb into the skin through hair follicles and sweat ducts.
-Instead of moving through the cells of the stratum corneum, a substance bypasses the stratum corneum by moving through the hair follicle or sweat duct.
+Trans-appendage diffusion is a process by which a substance bypasses the stratum corneum by moving through the hair follicle or sweat duct.

-Although there are three ways topical drugs may absorb into the skin, most medications absorb via intercellular diffusion.
-During this method, the drug penetrates the stratum corneum, the outermost layer of skin, by moving through the spaces between individual skin cells.
+Although there are three ways topical drugs may absorb into the skin, most medications absorb via intercellular diffusion, which means the drug penetrates the outermost layer of skin by moving through the spaces between individual skin cells.

 - Arda, O., Goksugur, N. & Tuzun, Y. Basic histological structure and functions of facial skin.
 Clin Dermatol 32, 3 - 13 (2014). https://www.ncbi.nlm.nih.gov/pubmed/24314373

 - Barrier, S. et al. Stratum Corneum Structure and Organization.
 In Medical therapy.
 2065 - 2073 (2012)